-ENG 241 British Literature I 3 0 3 Prerequisite: ENG 112, ENG 113, or ENG 114
+ENG 241 British Literature I 3 0 Prerequisite: ENG 112

 This course covers selected works in British literature from its beginnings to the Romantic Period.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
 Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.
 Approved for transfer as a Universal General Education Transfer Component course in Humanities/Fine Arts.